 - Must be a current Washington State PTA member

-- Submit a completed Legislative Issue Proposal Form online by the dates above and include all links/references so the information is verifiable.
+- Submit a completed Legislative Issue Proposal Form (available in the spring) online by the dates above and include all links/references so the information is verifiable.
 (Note that you can preview the form to help prepare, and you can save your work and return to finish when ready.)

 - Be available by email and phone to work with the legislative committee member assigned to review your issue to provide clarification where needed

 - Be available during the legislative committee meeting to answer questions on the issue